Governance

 In addition, we are periodically conducting training on corporate law and corporate governance, including those of Sumitomo Forestry's independent Board of Directors and external statutory auditors.

-The Sumitomo Forestry Group operates Two-hour Rule system designed to quickly and accurately communicate information to management in the event of an emergency situation that may have a grave impact on company management.
+The Sumitomo Forestry Group implements Two-hour Rule reporting system designed to quickly and accurately communicate information to management in the event of an emergency situation that may have a grave impact on company management.
 In addition to the regular reporting line, it utilizes communication via the Division responsible for risk management.
 Through this system, management can take the best decision speedily, ensuring an initial response which avoids loss and controls the situation.
 Moreover, it serves a role in collecting and accumulating reported cases and assists in improved business practice and prevention of recurrence.

 Furthermore, the structure is organized so that, by sharing information with the public relations departments, important situations are disclosed to stakeholders properly and in a timely manner.